emad-siddiq/cats/README.md

 ## How to run

-Install [Docker](https://docs.docker.com/engine/install/) and Python on your local machine.
+Install [Docker](https://docs.docker.com/engine/install/) and [Python](https://www.python.org/downloads/) on your local machine.

-From repository root run postgres with `docker compose up -d`.
+From the repo root run  `docker compose up -d`.
 This will start a postgres container and expose it on `localhost:5432`.

 Change directory to the backend folder to start the FastAPI Server on `localhost:8000`:
 ```